-To keep your PC up-to-date, you'll probably want to upgrade components over time, and there's typically no better upgrade year-over-year than installing a new video card.
-They offer the biggest payoff in terms of a raw performance increase, and just about anyone can install them.
+To keep your PC up-to-date, you need to upgrade a few components here and there over time, and for gamers, the very best upgrade you can make year-to-year a new video card.
+That's because they offer the biggest benefit by far in terms of a raw performance increase, and just about anyone can install one.
 But with the frequent product releases, refreshes, and outright re-brandings, how's a PC user supposed to know what the best upgrade option is?
-To help our readers out, we've created this guide, which we update on an annual basis, generally following a major product launch from both Nvidia and AMD.
+To help our readers out, we've created this guide, which we update on an annual basis, generally following a major product launch from either Nvidia or AMD.
 It lists nearly every model released since 2007, ranking them using our proprietary "Speed Rating" system, which starts at a baseline "1x" Speed Rating, represented by the venerable and very popular Nvidia GeForce 8800GT.
-As of Summer 2017, there's a video card that goes all the way to 20x, the new $1,200 GeForce RTX 2080 Ti, based on Nvidia's latest and greatest "Turing" architecture, released in September 2018.
+As of Fall 2018, there's a video card that goes all the way to 20x, the new $1,200 GeForce RTX 2080 Ti, based on Nvidia's latest and greatest "Turing" architecture, released in September 2018.

 We determine the Speed Ratings of each card based on both our own testing of dozens of cards over the years, along with our analysis of the professional reviews of each card listed.
 We group cards together as long as their performance is within 10 percent of the Speed Rating in which they appear.
 We do not consider factory-overclocked cards, although we give some minor consideration to potential overclocking headroom, as some model lines are truly superior in that regard (take, for instance, the Radeon HD 7900 series and the GeForce GTX 900 series).
 Models that fall evenly between Speed Ratings are ranked as such.